Stuck ship in Egypt’s Suez Canal imperils shipping worldwide

 The stranding Tuesday marks just the latest to affect mariners amid the pandemic.
 Hundreds of thousands have been stuck aboard vessels due to the pandemic.
 Meanwhile, demands on shipping have increased, adding to the pressure on tired sailors.

 Gambrell reported from Dubai, United Arab Emirates.
-Associated Press writer Mari Yamaguchi in Tokyo contributed to this report.
+Associated Press writers Mari Yamaguchi in Tokyo and Isabel DeBre in Dubai contributed to this report.